s0569252/Portofolio/README.md

 - Smart fridge app with JavaScript (Ionic)
 - HR resource planner (Python + Power BI)
 - Intranet design and marketing analysis
+- ...and more

 ## 🌱 About Me
-I'm interested in digitalization, sustainability, and how IT can support development, especially in emerging countries.
+I'm interested in digitalization, sustainability, and how IT can support development.

 📫 Email: imdimelvana@gmail.com
 🌍 Location: Berlin, Germany